 If you empower agents to write customized responses, you'll also need a robust quality assurance program that will enable you to continually review each agent's work and provide feedback on how they can improve.

 7. Solve the Customer’s Problem

 This may seem like a “duh” answer.
-But though it’s obviously critical, it’s sometimes overlooked.
+But while obviously a critical component of great customer service, it’s sometimes overlooked.
 Agents need to make sure they fully understand all the questions a customer is asking, and resolve any issues to the fullest extent possible.

 If you want to learn more about scaling customer support, download our e-book "Scaling Customer Support for Your Growing Business".